ageller/Firefly/docs/source/server.rst

 Where `xxxx` is the 4 digit port number that you'd like to host the server on.

-When you would like to kill this server when you are done with it, use the command:
+When you would like to quit this server when you are done with it, use the command:

 .. code-block::

-    from firefly.server import killAllFireflyServers
+    from firefly.server import quitAllFireflyServers

-    ## optionally accepts a single process id to kill
+    ## optionally accepts a single process id to quit
-    killAllFireflyServers()
+    quitAllFireflyServers()

-Note that the pid is accessible from the original :func:`~firefly.server.spawnFireflyServer` call but that processes in general do not like to be killed and may sometimes survive the targeted attempt on their life.
-It's more reliable to indiscriminately kill any process that has a Firefly server process name (the default).
+Note that the pid is accessible from the original :func:`~firefly.server.spawnFireflyServer` call but that processes in general do not like to be quited and may sometimes survive the targeted attempt on their life.
+It's more reliable to indiscriminately quit any process that has a Firefly server process name (the default).

 For the details of the usage of these functions, consult the :ref:`server API documentation <server api>`.